redislabs-training/ru203/README.md

     FT.SEARCH books-idx "pott*"

-### Binary logic, field-specific searches, sorting, and limiting
+### Boolean logic, field-specific searches, sorting, and limiting

-All of the techniques mentioned in this document for binary logic, field-specific searches, sorting, and limiting also work for full-text searches.
+All of the techniques mentioned in this document for boolean logic, field-specific searches, sorting, and limiting also work for full-text searches.

 For example, we can use a field-specific full-text search for the term "wizard" in the `description` field of books, excluding any books that mention "Harry" in _any_ TEXT field, sort the results by title, and return only the first book found: